VV(^^)VV_____OFFICIAL ANDROID OS/DEVICE THREAD_____VV(^^)VV

 OptimusG Pro is nice, but even with the faster processor (which probably wouldnt even be felt as the Note 2 has nearly ZERO lag) and higher resolution, LG cant replace the function of that SPen.
 The small features that Samsung baked into the Note 2 still holds it superior in my eyes.

 We dont know what features it will have so you cant really say its superior.
-I love my Note 2 as well but cmon man that full HD screen is gonna be nice :pimp:
+I love my Note 2 as well but cmon man that full HD screen is gonna be nice :hat

 The S4 or HTC One will be my next phone tho